 Project Management

 Your solar company knows the ins and outs of a solar system, and they’ll know what the utilities are looking for during the installation process.
-Once the contract is signed, most of the day-to-day contact with the utility will be mediated by two people.
+Following the contract’s signing, two people will handle the majority of the utility’s daily interactions.
 The first will be the project manager, who will manage the construction of the solar project from start to finish.
 This project manager will work closely with the interconnection coordinator, who will handle the technical end of matching the solar system with the utility’s gear.

 The Process